 How do I sign up for service?

-You can sign up for new service at either the Morton or Chehalis office.
-If you are out of the area, we can either fax or email a copy of the contract to you.
+You can sign up for service (activate an account) for a location with existing service equipment at either the Morton or Chehalis office or you can complete our online application by clicking here.
 Please call customer service (800) 562-5612 for information.